Ugandan troops play jungle cat and mouse with Kony

 But regional security forces have failed to land a knockout blow on Kony, who was thrust into the spotlight this year when a video highlighting the mutilations, rapes and murders carried out by his drugged, vicious fighters went viral on the internet.

-There are hopes the U.S. forces may prove the game-changer, swinging the cat-and-mouse hunt in Uganda's favor, though Washington's exact role remains vague.
+There are hopes the U.S. forces may prove the game-changer, swinging the cat-and-mouse hunt in Uganda's favour, though Washington's exact role remains vague.

-U.S. President Barack Obama, outlining the troops' mission, made clear they would be trainers and advisers to the hunters but would not engage in combat except in self-defense.
+U.S. President Barack Obama, outlining the troops' mission, made clear they would be trainers and advisers to the hunters but would not engage in combat except in self-defence.

 Several clean-cut U.S. soldiers were spotted in Nzara and Djema, the Ugandan army's forward operating base about 200 km inside CAR, but they deflected questions with broad smiles.